ronakupadhyaya/SQL/Day1/Select.md

 ## Column Aliasing

-One last item that needs to be mentioned.
+There's one last item that needs to be mentioned.
 You can change the name of a column when the query returns.
 For instance:

 ```SQL
 SELECT